How to Detect Payment Fraud in Cryptocurrency Exchanges

 How Do You Detect Payment Fraud in Cryptocurrency?

-For crypto exchanges to balance both low friction and high (or legally acceptable) security, risk management software systems like SEON’s dynamic friction present a convenient tool to effectively curb payment fraud.
+For crypto exchanges to balance both low friction and high (or legally acceptable) security, fraud prevention platforms like SEON’s dynamic friction present a convenient payment fraud prevention software to effectively curb payment fraud.

 A protocol of dynamic friction is where obviously good users, as determined by techniques such as IP lookup, browser and device fingerprinting, and email lookups, are presented with the smooth experience that crypto exchanges want.
 Meanwhile, users whose data returns red flags or question marks can be asked to complete hardened security checks, possibly submitting more data or completing MFA-type security measures.
 Obvious fraudsters will be flat-out blocked, if that is what the exchange’s risk appetite calls for.